olenazhelezova/EventWave/README.md

 ## Getting started

-Before you start using the application, please ensure that you have Python 3.9 installed on your system.
+Before you start using the application, please ensure that you have Python 3.9 and MySQL 8 installed on your system.
+In MySQL have user and database.
+User must have full access to database.

 ## How to build this project: